Particular/docs.particular.net/servicecontrol/upgrades/3to4/index.md

 - Host name
 - Service account

-NOTE: If this instance uses a domain account, the the account password must be supplied.
+NOTE: If this instance uses a domain account, the  account password must be supplied.

 The name of the new audit instance will be derived from the name of the original instance.